Classroom activities and assignments

 - Humans posturing

-- Comedy Duo Key and Peele illustrate the human reluctance to engage in hostile aggression in “Hold Me Back” (Comedy Central)
+- With their characteristically brutal and incisive humor, comedy duo Key and Peele illustrate the human reluctance to engage in hostile aggression in “Hold Me Back” (Comedy Central)

 - Trauma and other underlying fires that cause human aggression